iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/vector.rst

 - **upstream** branches are the branches of the repository that you forked the egm722 repository from (https://github.com/iamdonovan/egm722).

-Sometimes, there may be changes to the **upstream** repository that we want to integrate into our local version of a repository.
+As we saw last week, there may be changes to the **upstream** repository that we want to integrate into our local version of a repository.

 For example, for this module I may have added an additional exercise to the practical in one week, and you want to make sure that you have this before you **merge** that week's branch into the ``main`` branch.

 To be able to keep track of the **upstream** changes, we need to make sure that our local repository knows where the